Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 ### Checking Models Trained

 Only endpoints + method combinations that have a model trained can be monitored for alerts.
-If you want to check which endpoints have models, you can use `http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/monitoredendpoints` which will give back a list of all models in the system.
+If you want to check which endpoints have models, you can use `http://<COLLECTOR_HOST>:<COLLECTOR_PORT>/monitoredendpoints` which return a list of all models in the system.
 Each item in this list contains the following identifying information for the model:

-* `base_url`: The url of the traffic used to train the model.
+* `base_url`: The URL of the traffic used to train the model.
 * `method`: The method of the traffic used to train the model.
 * `route_id`: The Kong route_id that the traffic used to train the model is associated with. **service_id**: The Kong service_id that the traffic used to train the model is associated with. **model_version_id**: The model version number of the current, active model.
-* `active_models`: A json object containing information on the active status of each of the 6 core alert types in Immunity (unknown_parameters, abnormal_value, latency, traffic, status codes, and value_type).
+* `active_models`: A json object containing information on the active status of each of the six (6) core alert types in Immunity (unknown_parameters, abnormal_value, latency, traffic, status codes, and value_type).